nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-FAid is a **desktop app for managing clients and meetings built for Financial Advisors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FAid can get your client and meeting management tasks done quickly, so you won't ever worry about missing a meeting or forgetting about a client!
+FAid is a **client and schedule management** application made for financial advisors!
+Financial advisors can use FAid to easily **save their client information** and **organise meetings**.
+With FAid, financial advisors will no longer have to worry about missing a meeting or forgetting a client!

+## Table of Contents
 * Table of Contents
 {:toc}